africanproofs/apregister/README.md

 # apregister — Flare Participant Register

-A permissionless on-chain registry for Flare and Songbird infrastructure participants.
-Data providers, validators, and FDC operators register with metadata (name, description, logo, website) and a URL to a standardized JSON file describing their offerings.
+A permissionless on-chain registry for Flare and Songbird ecosystem participants.
+Any address — providers, protocols, wallets, tools, agents, exchanges, apps — registers with a type and a URL pointing to a standardized JSON-LD metadata file.

 **No admin.
 No ownership.
 No gatekeepers.
 Fully permissionless.**